Applicants can apply in 2022 for positions in projects announced by following faculties / institutes:

 |

-Ph.D. degree in neuroscience or related fields (up to 5 years from graduation)
+Ph.D. (or equivalent) degree in Microbiology or related sciences (Biology, Biochemistry, etc) max.
+5 years from graduation.

 E-mail of the supervisor: